About Doctors Khurana

 Brain & Spine Surgeon; Consultant Neurosurgeon; Medicolegal Independent Expert; Specialist Telehealth Provider; Fixed Wing Pilot.
 Aerospace.

-- Special interest & expertise: Awake craniotomy for tumours & cavernomas; Trigeminal neuralgia microsurgery (MVD); Minimally invasive anterior and posterior (robotic) spinal surgery; Second opinion and surgical salvage; tele-medicine
+- Special interest & expertise: Awake craniotomy for tumours & cavernomas; Trigeminal neuralgia microsurgery (MVD); Minimally invasive anterior (artificial disc) and posterior (robotic) spinal surgery; Second opinion and surgical salvage; tele-medicine